emmercm/www/src/blog/installing-old-homebrew-formula-versions.md

 We only need to tap once.
 Subsequent runs should use `brew update` to update the tap.

 Then, we need to make our local tap.
-Again, we only need to do this once eve:
+Again, we only need to do this once ev:

 ```shell
 $ brew tap-new homebrew/local